310mc/https-310mc.github.io-tl/source/_posts/feature_scout/me_the_sea_and_everyone_with_me.md

 {% bubble Kanata v2 %}
 then… how about we go to the beach?

-the ocean is where [things] came to life, so surely ideas for my [personal outfit] could come to life too if we went there.
+the ocean is where [things] came to life, so surely ideas for my [personalized outfit] could come to life too if we went there.

 come on, everyone. even anzu-san is saying that the sea is very important as part of my personal [outfit]~
 {% endbubble %}